Let the favor of the Lord our God be on us. Establish the work of our hands for us. Yes, establish the work of our hands. Psalm 90:17

 9 For all our days have passed away in your wrath.

-We bring our years to an end as a sigh.
+We bring our years to an end like a sigh.

 10 The days of our years are 70,